 Feminis has also made a name for himself in the MSFA earning the 2009, 2010 and 2012 Mideast League Coach of the Year award as well as 2005 Midwest League Coach of the Year.
 In 2009, he was dubbed the AFCA-NAIA Regional Coach of the Year after guiding SXU to its first undefeated regular season (11-0) and advancing to the NAIA semifinals twice in four years (2006 & 2009).
 Feminis followed that with a second perfect regular season (11-0) in 2010 and again advanced his Cougars to the national semifinals.

 Under Feminis, winning is the norm as SXU has established itself as one of the premier small college football programs in the country.
-Since 2000, the Cougars have won more games (140) than any of the 35 college football institutions in Illinois and rank second among the 87 NAIA football institutions.
-In 2015, SXU shoots for its ninth playoff berth in the last 11 years after making its sixth trip to the national semifinals in 2014.
+Since 2000, the Cougars have won more games (147) than any of the 35 college football institutions in Illinois and rank second among the 87 NAIA football institutions.
+In 2016, SXU shoots for its 10th playoff berth in the last 12 years.

 Prior to SXU, Feminis coached at the University of St. Francis in Joliet, Ill.
 He served as linebacker coach (1990-93) before becoming defensive coordinator (1994-98).
 As a player at USF from 1986-89, Feminis started every game of his career (41) and was a four-time NAIA All-District 20 selection at linebacker.
 In 1989, he was the NAIA Defensive Player of the Year by USA Today and earned NAIA All-American First Team honors.
 Feminis holds numerous USF records, including most tackles in a game (29) and career (469).
 He was inducted into the USF Athletics Hall of Fame (1996) as well as his high school Marian Catholic (2000) in Chicago Heights.